 Restore of BitLocker-Encrypted Volumes

-If you restore a BitLocker-encrypted volume that had been backed up 'as is', with the Keep Bitlocker option enabled, the volume will be mounted to the specified location without any changes.
+If you restore a BitLocker-encrypted volume that was backed up in its encrypted state with the Keep Bitlocker option enabled, the volume will be mounted to the specified location without any changes.

-If you restore a volume that had been decrypted before backup, it is restored as follows:
+If you restore a volume that was decrypted before backup, it is restored as follows: